create3000/x_ite/docs/_posts/components/Navigation/ViewpointGroup.md

 ### SFVec3f [in, out] **size** 0 0 0 <small>(-∞,∞)</small>

-Size of proximity box around center location within which ViewpointGroup is usable and displayed on viewpoint list.
+*size* of Proximity box around center location, oriented within local transformation frame, within which ViewpointGroup is usable and displayed on viewpoint list.

 #### Hint